Guadalupe Dueñas: Career

-Dueñas never published a poem or verse, but she continued to write, wherever; "notebooks and notebooks of nonsense" It was not until she returned to Mexico City from the United States, "with a different heart, with a totally different mind" that she wrote her first short stories.
+Dueñas never published a poem or verse, but she continued to write, wherever; "notebooks and notebooks of nonsense".
+It was not until she returned to Mexico City from the United States, "with a different heart, with a totally different mind," that she wrote her first short stories.

 The story of Dueñas' literary beginning is anything but glamorous and, yes, full of humor, like her own stories.
-At a book fair, the manager of the Fondo de Cultura Económica's shelf allowed her to put her self-published work on sale, that is, a few "little stories" lined "with very beautiful paintings, all crooked, the cows standing in line, a success—not what she wrote, but what she painted, was the funniest thing."
+At a book fair, the manager of the Fondo de Cultura Económica's shelf allowed her to put her self-published work on sale, that is, a few "little stories" lined "with very beautiful paintings, all crooked, the cows standing in line, a success—not what I wrote, but what I painted, was the funniest thing."

 She remembers that milestone event in her literary life with these words:Probably this fact would not have had greater significance, if it were not for the fact that among those attending the fair were impressive buyers: don Alfonso Reyes, Octavio Paz, Julio Torri.
 This book-story was so funny, so expensive (10 pesos), that they bought it.
 It gave them a sense of tenderness, she says, they thought it was probably the work of an old lady with enough self-esteem to place her stories on sale.
 However, Emmanuel Carballo, who at that time was collaborating with the supplement 'México en la cultura,' saw in the story of 'Mariquita', something more than just a curious event, and he telephoned the writer to discuss the possibility of publishing her stories:

 Carballo was the first to print Dueñas' work, followed by Alfonso and Gabriel Méndez Plancarte brothers in their magazine, Ábside, revista de cultura mexicana.
 Janua The stories "Las ratas", "El Correo", "Los lojos" and "Mi chimpancé" were included in the July–September 1954 issue and later distributed as a separate plaquette.
 Dueñas was a regular contributor after these first published texts, including "El moribundo", "Digo yo como vaca" and "Diplodocus Sapiens" in 1955, "La hora desteñida" in 1956, "Autopresentación" in 1966 and "Carta a un aprendiz de cuentos" in 1960.
 In addition, she also published essays such as "La locura de Emma" in 1970 and a text giving homage to Emma Godoy in January 1974.
 Between 1958 and 1991, Guadalupe Dueñas published 69 short stories that were included in three books.